ddlanf/Last-minutes-eats-client/README.md

 Running the App locally requires ones to clone [https://last-minute-eats-server.herokuapp.com/api](https://last-minute-eats-server.herokuapp.com/api).
 Once both client and server are cloned, do the following.
 1. In "myusedcarsalesman-client", change the API_ENDPOINT in config.js to localhost:8000/api or any other ports that may be used (If you are usig port 8000, just uncomment line 3, and comment out line 2).
 2. Configure the CORS setting in "last-minute-eats-server" to allow the localhost to send requests.
 This can be done simply adding app.use(cors()) in App.js file or chaging the value of CLIENT_ORIGIN in config.js
-3. Run both client and server with "npm start". "npm run dev" can also be used in "last-minute-eats-server"<!-- Just adding a random comment --><!-- Just adding a random comment -->
+3. Run both client and server with "npm start". "npm run dev" can also be used in "last-minute-eats-server"<!-- Just adding a random comment --><!-- Just adding a random comment --><!-- Just adding a random comment -->